ligato/docs/docs/tutorials/01_hello-world.md

 Tutorial code: [Hello World][code-link]

-In this tutorial, you will create a Ligato agent that contains a plugin called __HelloWorld__.
+In this tutorial, you will create a Ligato agent that contains a plugin called HelloWorld.
 This plugin prints "Hello World" to the log.

 !!!
 Note
-    `agent` is a term used to describe a Ligato software component providing plugin life-cycle management functions.
+    The `agent` is a Ligato software component providing plugin life-cycle management functions.

 ---